The intricate pattern of the brain: skills and intuition

 See it like this.
 The non-virtuoso has done the exercise correctly in the lesson and now thinks that it is going to be easy.
 When they start to practice at home, they realize that repeating this feat a day later is not so easy.
 Also, repeating it over and over turns out to be more difficult than expected.
 Maybe the non-virtuoso thought that the let’s say, ten times they tried it in the lesson and the one time that they got it right meant that from now on it would go smoothly.
 Of course, like with all learning, it won’t.
 The non-virtuoso starts to get frustrated and starts to show behavior of avoidance of practice.
 The pattern is not going to be carved out properly.

 The virtuoso might see it more like a challenge.
 Yes, they played it correctly that one time in that lesson, but that doesn’t mean that it will be like that in practice.
 This is not a hindrance, but a challenge!
 So when the virtuoso plays it incorrectly, then that is just a benchmark for the rest.
 Play it slowly and try to get better every time.
 Do it like this, and the pattern will reinforce more and more.
 It will become better every time.
 This constant stream of success will make the virtuoso be more positive.
 They want to practice the next day, because practice feels good!
 Not practicing will start to feel bad.
-They will have a sturdy pattern in the LTM representing the movement of both hands, and the memory objects of that pattern will be connected to positive emotions.
+They will have a sturdy pattern in the memory representing the movement of both hands, and the memory objects of that pattern will be connected to positive emotions.

 Automatization: the higher layers of the virtuoso’s play

-After a year of practice, both the virtuoso and the non-virtuoso have a pattern in their LTM.
+After a year of practice, both the virtuoso and the non-virtuoso have a pattern in their memory.
 The virtuoso’s pattern is sturdy and robust.
 The many times that the hands have played the notes correctly have created a very precise pattern.
 Because of the pleasure during practice, the pattern is also attached to that feeling and its stimulating effects on the brain.
 The non-virtuoso’s not-a-challenge-but-a-chore approach has led to a less sturdy pattern.
 It is filled with the memories of incorrect movements and plasticity pathways that go half the correct way and half the incorrect way.
 The pattern is therefore not very detailed and kind of “hazy”.
 On top of that, the pattern is connected to frustration.

 Automatization of driving